Five SPACs Worth Owning Right Now

-The firm has now created B. Riley 250 – and installed its “A” team.
+The firm has now created B. Riley Principal 250 (BRIV) – and installed its “A” team.

 The SPAC CEO/CFO will be Daniel Shribman, the chief investment officer (CIO) of B. Riley Financial and president of B. Riley Principal Investments LLC.
 In that role, Shribman oversees a billion-dollar investment portfolio that holds bilateral loans and small-cap equity positions in both public and private markets.
 Shribman is active at the board level in all of the businesses the firm invests in, so he’s got meaningful experience in valuing and running an array of companies.

-Before joining B. Riley, Shribman was a special-situations analyst at Anchorage Capital.
+Before joining the company, Shribman was a special-situations analyst at Anchorage Capital.
 At Anchorage, he led investments in public and private opportunities across several industries, including transportation, automotive, aerospace, gaming, hospitality, and real estate.
 These investments included stocks, bonds, private equity, distressed debt, and bank debt.

-He was also part of the team that successfully concluded the two prior (and profitable) SPAC deals made by B. Riley.
+He was also part of the team that successfully concluded the two prior (and profitable) SPAC deals made by it.

-B. Riley CEO Bryant Riley will serve as chairman of the new SPAC.
-He founded B. Riley back in 1997 and has steered the company through several acquisitions to get to the firm’s current size and makeup.
-B. Riley not only provides brokerage and research services, but also serves as an advisor, helps with real estate transactions, liquidates retail companies, provides debt financing and serves as a wealth manager.
+B. Riley’s CEO Bryant Riley will serve as chairman of the new SPAC.
+He founded the company back in 1997 and has steered the company through several acquisitions to get to the firm’s current size and makeup.
+It not only provides brokerage and research services but also serves as an advisor, helps with real estate transactions, liquidates retail companies, provides debt financing, and serves as a wealth manager.

 What began as a one-office research firm in Los Angeles is now a leading investment bank and financial-services firm with offices across the United States.

-B. Riley 250 has not identified a specific industry to target, but has said it will be looking to buy an established middle-market company that could benefit from greater capital access.
+BRIV has not identified a specific industry to target but has said it will be looking to buy an established middle-market company that could benefit from greater capital access.